Program Specialist Visa Sponsorship Jobs in Maryland

 Which companies sponsor visas for program specialists in Maryland?

 Federal contractors and consulting firms dominate program specialist hiring in Maryland.
-Companies like Booz Allen Hamilton, Leidos, SAIC, Northrop Grumman, and Peraton have consistent H-1B sponsorship histories for program management and specialist roles.
+Companies like Booz Allen Hamilton, Leidos, SAIC, Northrop Grumman, and Peraton have consistent H-1B visa sponsorship histories for program management and specialist roles.
 Government-adjacent nonprofits and public health organizations near Bethesda and Rockville also sponsor, particularly for health program specialists supporting federal agencies like NIH and HRSA.

 Which visa types are most common for program specialist roles in Maryland?

 The H-1B is the most common visa for program specialist roles in Maryland, particularly at federal contractors and healthcare organizations where a bachelor's degree in a specific field is a standard requirement.
 TN visas are an option for Canadian and Mexican nationals in qualifying management or social science-adjacent roles.
-Some research-focused positions at institutions like Johns Hopkins may support J-1 or O-1 classifications depending on the role.
+Some research-focused positions at institutions like Johns Hopkins may support J-1 visa or O-1 visa classifications depending on the role.

 Which cities in Maryland have the most program specialist sponsorship jobs?